Kawai ES110 Review

 While nothing can capture the elegance of an acoustic piano from a visual standpoint, this one looks quite good when compared to other digital pianos but as a musical instrument in general, it is quite plain looking.
 There are no fancy curves or contours and it is quite simple looking.
 It is all about functionality and as it is advertised as a replacement for a stage acoustic piano it might not look the part.
 This is especially disappointing considering it is not the cheapest digital piano by a long shot.
 However, all this disappointment begins to vanish once you start playing it.
 Extra care has been taken to make the keys feel like the real deal.
 We will get to how well this has worked in a moment.

 As it does not have too many features, the number of buttons are very few.
 There is very little real estate above the keys and that combined with the full 88-key layout has given this keyboard a very slender look which some might like while some might not.
 It lacks the universal appeal of an acoustic piano.
 The upside though is that this is one of the easiest digital pianos to move around and can come in handy if you gig in a lot of different places that involves a lot of traveling.
-Let us take a closer look at everything this digital piano has to offer.
+Let us have a closer look at everything this digital piano has to offer.

 The feel of this piano is used as a major way of marketing and we have to say that Kawai has delivered here.
 The compact hammer action with variable weighted keys does make it feel close to a real acoustic piano.
 There are still some differences especially in the bass section but that would be nitpicking.
 At this price range this is one of the best digital pianos that you can get that actually feel close to an acoustic piano.
 The keys are sturdy and feel great during fast runs.
 The velocity control also seems pretty accurate and allows you to have deft control over what you play.
 The keys do not move sideways like they annoyingly do on other digital pianos in this price range.